oqc-community/qat/README.rst

 It facilitates the execution of largely-optimised code, converted into abstract pulse-level and hardware-level instructions, which are then transformed and delivered to an appropriate driver.

+For the official QAT documentation, please see `QAT <https://oqc-community.github.io/qat>`_.

 |

 ----------------------